 There are several cashbox transaction types in Orderry:

-- Order payment is an automatic income transaction generated upon order payment.
+Order payment is an automatic income transaction generated upon receiving full payment for Order

-- Sale payment is an automatic income transaction generated upon sale payment.
+Sale payment is an automatic income transaction generated upon receiving payment for Sale

-- Return payment is an automatic expense transaction generated upon order or sale return.
+Return payment is an automatic expense transaction generated upon Order / Sale return to a client

-- + Income transaction is a manual income transaction for any additional income.
++ Income is a manual income transaction generated with the “+ Income” button for receiving other payments

-- + Expense transaction is a manual expense transaction for any additional expense.
+- Expense is a manual expense transaction generated with the “- Expense” button for making other payments

 You can tag your income and expense for more convenient search and associating transactions with corresponding cash flow items.
 Go to the “Settings > General” page and enable cash flow accounting.
 You can also add custom cash flow items on this page.